Techrules Ren

 The Techrules Ren (stylized Techrules REN) is a single-door, high-performance sports car manufactured by Techrules, and designed by Fabrizio Giugiaro and Giorgetto Giugiaro of GFG Style.
 At its launch, it will become the first sports car to contain a turbine engine.
 This is also the first production sports car from Techrules.
 Expectations for the vehicle's construction are 10 (hand-built) per year.

 The car was successfully tested at the Circuit de Spa-Francorchamps and Autodromo Nazionale Monza race tracks with no damage and harm.

 Choice of name

-The name "ren" is the first of five values that every Chinese person is born with to contribute to the society, and means humanity and kindness.
+Ren is the first of five values that every Chinese person is born with to contribute to the society, and means humanity and kindness.

 Vehicle design

 The exterior design was inspired by aerospace engineering, with the inclusion of a rear fin, and a cockpit-like cabin.
 The cockpit cabin will differ, depending on the number of chosen seats, from one to three.
 The chassis design was designed by L.M.
 Gianetti.
 The interior slightly represents the British-built sports car, the McLaren F1, with the inclusion of three seats, but this is only if the customer has chosen the option of three front seating.
 The interior also contains a denim material for the seats, which is constructed by high-end Italian clothing company, PT Pantaloni Torino.

 The exterior, interior, and chassis designs were each designed by the team of Fabrizio and Giorgetto Giugiaro and company L.M.
 Gianetti.